KJankowitz/BooksAPI/README.md

 # BooksAPI
-Project to log and rate books as well as notes using Node.js with Express.js with API functionality and PostgreSQL database Frontend built with Bootstrap
+Project to log and rate books as well as notes using Node.js with Express.js with API functionality and PostgreSQL database.
+Frontend is built with Bootstrap.

 PostgreSQL will need to be pre-installed and a "books" database must be created with your own password.
 Adjust index.js accordingly :)